corememltd/cloud-managed-dns/README.md

  * **`nameservers`:** nameservers to use when going live for your domain
      * instruct your domain name registrar to set the NS records of your domain to the values returned for your deployment
  * **`proxy-ipv6` and `proxy-ipv4`:** IPv6 and IPv4 addresses of the DNS proxy forwarders
-     * first IPv4 and first IPv6 address listed is assigned to the first poxy resolver, the second set to the second proxy resolver
+     * first IPv4 and first IPv6 address listed is assigned to the first proxy resolver, the second set to the second proxy resolver
      * these IPs are used by your on-premises resolvers to gain access to the private view of your zone
      * you should be able to SSH into these systems using: